12th October, 2022

 Toolbox talk downloads or handouts are fully prepared for the topic you want to cover.
-Forget memorising the subject or working off bullet points, you now have all the information to hand when you need it.
+Forget memorising the subject or working off bullet points, you now have all the information at hand when you need it.

 Using this toolbox talk format is good because it:

-In the PPE toolbox talk handout example, you have a ready to use document giving you the information you need to deliver the talk, and also a handout that can be kept and read again by your team.
+In the PPE toolbox talk handout example, you have a ready-to-use document giving you the information you need to deliver the talk, and also a handout that can be kept and read again by your team.

 This format of delivering toolbox talks shouldn't be used alone.
-For example, don't give out your handouts and forget about it.
+For example, don't give out your handouts and forget about them.
 Have workers read the information, and do they understand it?
 You need to talk to your team about the content of the talk and give them chance to ask any questions.

 With toolbox talk presentations you can:

 In the presentation example above, the same PPE toolbox talk can be communicated to a bigger team.
 You can make presentations even more interesting by adding images, backgrounds and other visual elements that make the talk more interesting.

 Rather than having to take in all the information from a handout, you can guide your team through key points in your presentation.
 Use bullet points or slides as prompts and expand on them to answer questions and address site-specific considerations or concerns.